Queensland Consolidated Acts

 subsection (8M) Subsection (8M) applies if— (a) a person has been required

-breath for analysis by a breath analysing instrument, a specimen of the
+for analysis by a breath analysing instrument, a specimen of the person’s

-provides a specimen of breath for analysis by a breath analysing instrument or
+of breath for analysis by a breath analysing instrument or a specimen of

 breath analysing instrument or saliva analysing instrument is or becomes